 The Manager is the person responsible for the day-to-day running of a baseball team, and especially for taking in-game decisions.
+At the college and amateur levels, the person who performs these functions is known as the Head Coach.
 These days, the manager tends to be a former player who reports to the General Manager, who is in turn responsible for acquiring and getting rid of players.
 In baseball's early days, the manager tended to be a field captain, that is one of the players tasked with the responsibility of making tactical decisions during a game.
 This role evolved into that of player/manager, which was quite common until World War II.
 The last player/manager in Major League Baseball was Pete Rose, who managed the Cincinnati Reds while still an active player from 1984 to 1986.
 Baseball managers are distinguished from their counterparts in other sports because they normally wear the team's uniform and not civilian clothes.
 A manager who does not wear a uniform is confined to the dugout during the game, and may not go onto the field to give his players instructions or talk to an umpire.

 The manager's tasks include both human resource management and tactical management.
 In the first category, he is responsible for maintaining harmony in the clubhouse, applying discipline when needed, and defining the role that each of his players fills on the team.
 With the assistance of coaches, he is also a teacher of baseball skills and a fixer of technical flaws among his players.
 He is also expected to stand up for his players, both by acting as a spokesman for the team with the media, and by arguing on their behalf when they are the victims of unfavorable or erroneous decisions by an umpire.